Alfresco/docs-alfresco/process-automation/latest/model/processes/bpmn.md

 User tasks represent a stage in the process where human action is required.

 Human action is handled by a task being assigned to specific users or groups.
 The task that is assigned can be modeled using a [form]({% link process-automation/latest/model/forms.md %}).
 Once a task is completed, the process flow continues on to the next element in the process.
+When a new user task is added to a process diagram, it is automatically assigned to the process initiator.

 {% capture user-prop %}